-Below is a sample of the sources used in our Hodgkin lymphoma information.
+Below is a sample of the sources used in our non-Hodgkin lymphoma information.
 If you would like more information about the sources we use, please contact us at cancerinformationteam@macmillan.org.uk

-Hodgkin lymphoma: ESMO Clinical Practice Guidelines for diagnosis, treatment and follow-up; European Society for Medical Oncology (2018.
 National Institute of Health and Care Excellence (NICE).
 Blood and bone marrow cancers.
-NICE Pathway (updated 09 December 2020.
+NICE Pathway (updated 09 December 2020).
 Last accessed 3 December 2020.